kdeldycke/kevin-deldycke-blog/content/posts/reusing-vintage-footage-cool-cavemens-concert-intro.md

 ---
-date: "2012-01-17"
+date: '2012-01-17'
-title: "Reusing vintage footage for Cool Cavemen's concert intro"
+title: Reusing vintage footage for Cool Cavemen's concert intro
 category: English
 tags: Belgium, classic 21, concert, Cool Cavemen, Gimp, intro, Kdenlive, radio, RTBF, tribute, Ubuntu, Video, YouTube
 ---

 The goal of that project was to illustrate a pre-recorded soundtrack.
 The latter being to Cool Cavemen what [The Ecstasy of Gold](https://en.wikipedia.org/wiki/The_Ecstasy_of_Gold) is to Metallica: a piece that is [played before each show](https://www.youtube.com/watch?v=PnX-wK2lVCQ) and serve as concert intro.